benjaminion/upgrading-ethereum-book/src/book.md

   - [`engine_newPayloadV1`](https://github.com/ethereum/execution-apis/blob/main/src/engine/paris.md#engine_newpayloadv1)
     - When the consensus client receives a new beacon block, it extracts the block's execution payload and uses this method to send it to the execution client.
 The execution client will validate the payload and execute the transactions it contains.
 The method's return value indicates whether the payload was valid or not.
   - [`engine_forkchoiceUpdatedV1`](https://github.com/ethereum/execution-apis/blob/main/src/engine/paris.md#engine_forkchoiceupdatedv1)
     - The function below, [`notify_forkchoice_updated()`](#notify_forkchoice_updated), uses this method for two purposes.
-First, it is used routinely to update the execution client with the latest consensus information: head block, safe head block, and finalised block).
+First, it is used routinely to update the execution client with the latest consensus information: head block, safe head block, and finalised block.
 Second, it can be used to prompt the execution client to begin building an execution payload from its mempool.
 The consensus client will do this when it is about to propose a beacon block.
   - [`engine_getPayloadV1`](https://github.com/ethereum/execution-apis/blob/main/src/engine/paris.md#engine_getpayloadv1)
     - This is used to retrieve an execution payload previously requested via `engine_forkchoiceUpdatedV1`, using a `PayloadId` as a reference.